GvidasDev/Barlamejaus-nuotykiai/README.md

 # Barmalėjaus Nuotykiai
 ## A game about exploration
 Barmalėjaus nuotykiai is a video game made by team *Barmalejaus Nuotykiai*, which focuses on island exploration and riddle solving, immersing the player into the tropical land of treasures.
-Inspiration is taken from a video game *Sea of Thieves* developed by *Rare*.
+Some inspiration is taken from a video game *Sea of Thieves* developed by *Rare*.

 ## Features:
 * Fully explorable uninhabited tropical island